za3k/za3k.com/archive/ninjas.md

 ## Learning

 The intended play style is fast, and the game is complex at full speed.
 At first start slow, and review a **Role** every time you get it.
+Also, mention why you're passing point starts.
 After a couple games, players should memorize the rules and Roles, and stop using any written aids.
 Then, start scoring if you aren't (guessing is fine).
 You can also use a timer if you want one.
 Finally, ramp up speed until you're forced to improv (say what you do *before* thinking it through).

+Advanced players are encouraged to invent and use ninja hand signals in place of yelling.

 ## Setup
 One player shouts "Team!".
 A second player shouts "Mission!".
 The slowest player is Place.